suhock/php-dependency-injection/README.md

 ```

 Next, build your container, i.e., tell the container how it should resolve
-specific dependencies in your application.
+specific services in your application.

 ```php
 $container